surferbv/blog_base_app/README.md

 * Services (job queues, cache servers, search engines, etc.)

+* Purpose
+    - NOTE: This is a base project used to test new features or gems in isolation.

 * Deployment instructions

-    - This is a base project used to test new features or gems in isolation.
+    1. Clone from github
+    2. rails db:migrate
+    3. rails s
 * ...